Cheap direct debits for bank switching and rewards

 • Water bill

-These bills aren’t covered by the cashback via Santander, so you could move them to one of the other reward accounts.
+The following bills won’t earn cashback via Santander, so you could move the direct debits to one of the other reward accounts.

 • TV Licence